ynput/ayon-documentation/website/docs/addon_photoshop_artist.md

 (In Photoshop's `Layers` tab standard layers will be wrapped into group and enriched with ℗ symbol to denote publishable instance.
 With `Create separate instance for each selected` toggled off it will create only single publishable instance which will wrap all visible layers.)

-Name of publishable instance (eg. subset name) could be configured with a template in `project_settings/global/tools/creator/subset_name_profiles`.
+Name of publishable instance (eg. product name) could be configured with a template in `project_settings/global/tools/creator/subset_name_profiles`.
 (This must be configured by admin who has access to AYON Settings.)

 Trash icon under the list of instances allows to delete any selected `image` instance.